 While studying textile design at Philadelphia University, I fell in love with the process of creating things with my hands.
 Weaving, along with other forms of textile production, quickly became an obsession.
 What I didn’t realize in the moment was that it was so much more than just textile design knowledge that I was gaining, there was a huge spiritual growth happening behind the scenes.
 The year I entered grad school was one of many changes, and in many ways it allowed myself to go within to really figure out who I was as a person.
 At the same time I started grad school, I also noticed that this spiritual side began to open up.
 During this time I began attending meditations, mandala workshops, and reiki shares.

 While reflecting back on my grad school experience I realized that each step of learning how to weave, and getting to work with my hands, was all part of this spiritual journey.
 Creating a warp, dressing a loom, and weaving, is a slow and tedious process.
-It is also an extremely mediative process, working with your hands in that way.
+It is also an extremely mediative process.
 And much like life, each time you set up a new warp you get better at it, but with new yarns and new structures you also learn from new mistakes.
 It never really gets easier, it is a different experience each time, but somehow the knowledge from the time before helps you through it.
 Healing through creation is what I practiced for three years of grad school, and everyday since.
 Realizing this connection of textiles (art) and healing (spirituality) has inspired me to share with the world two of my most favorite things.
 I hope my perspective on these topics can bring you joy, insight and inspiration.

 where i am from_ USA, Jersey girl